sohamch08/sohamch08.github.io/_tabs/Research Works and Talks.md

 		</h5>
 		<p class="newlist">
 		<ul>
-			<li>I read `Discovering the roots: Uniform closure results for algebraic classes under factoring' by Pranjal Dutta, Nitin Saxena and Amit Sinhababu  where I learned how to factorize arithmetic circuits and why  VP  is closed under factorization.
-Also leanred how Polynomial Identity Testing and Multivariate Factorizations are equivalent from `Equivalence of Polynomial Identity Testing and Deterministic Multivariate Polynomial Factorization' by Swastik Kopparty, Shubhangi Saraf, Amir Shpilka</li>
+			<li>I read 'Discovering the roots: Uniform closure results for algebraic classes under factoring' by Pranjal Dutta, Nitin Saxena and Amit Sinhababu  where I learned how to factorize arithmetic circuits and why  VP  is closed under factorization.
+Also leanred how Polynomial Identity Testing and Multivariate Factorizations are equivalent from 'Equivalence of Polynomial Identity Testing and Deterministic Multivariate Polynomial Factorization' by Swastik Kopparty, Shubhangi Saraf, Amir Shpilka</li>
 		<li>Also read the Kaltofen's proof of  VP  closed under factorization.</li>
-		<li>I also read how  VBP  is closed under factorization from Amit Sinhababu and Thomas Tierauf's paper `Factorization of Polynomials given by Arithmetic Branching Programs'</li>
+		<li>I also read how  VBP  is closed under factorization from Amit Sinhababu and Thomas Tierauf's paper 'Factorization of Polynomials given by Arithmetic Branching Programs'</li>
 		<li>I also learned about the difficulties about proving factor closure for  VF  from the above mentioned two papers</li>
-		<li>I read about factorization of formulas with individual degree bounded form the paper `Factors of low individual degree polynomials' by Rafael Oliveira and we were trying to remove the condition for formulas</li>
+		<li>I read about factorization of formulas with individual degree bounded form the paper 'Factors of low individual degree polynomials' by Rafael Oliveira and we were trying to remove the condition for formulas</li>
 		</ul>
 		</p>
 	</li>